The best tubeless tyre puncture repair tools 2025 for road and gravel tyres

 Reasons to avoid

 A tool that's hidden but always there.
-Granite's Stash Tire Plug seamlessly disappears in your handlebars or hollow axle crank, out of the way but there when you need it.
+Granite's Stash Tyre Plug seamlessly disappears in your handlebars or hollow axle crank, out of the way but there when needed.

-The quality aluminum all-in-one kit comes with a reamer and fork, medium-sized strips and two different end caps so you can choose to fit the stash tool in your handlebars, steerer tube or hollow crank for a small weight addition of 35 grams.
+The quality aluminium all-in-one kit comes with a reamer and fork, medium-sized strips, and two different end caps.
+For a small 35-gram weight addition, you can fit the stash tool in your handlebars, steerer tube, or hollow crank.

 The tool looks super clean, and we found that the reamer and fork itself did the job at hand.
-But the insertion and removal of the tool does require an additional 4mm hex.
-It's also a tad time-consuming, which we found resulted in quite a bit of air and sealant loss.
-Stashing the tire strips inside the tool is a bit of a squeeze but Granite doesn't provide a dedicated place to store them, meaning you either stuff them in with the tool or carry them in a pack separately.
+However, the tool's insertion and removal require an additional 4mm hex.
+It's also a tad time-consuming, resulting in quite a bit of air and sealant loss.
+Stashing the tyre strips inside the tool is a bit of a squeeze, but Granite doesn't provide a dedicated place to store them, meaning you either stuff them in with the tool or carry them in a pack separately.

 5. Muc-Off's Stealth tubeless plug